 LUMES strives to make international and national connections

-In its 20 year history, LUMES has shown to be a truly international program, with students and alumni from nearly 100 countries, making LUMES students exposed to different worldviews, perspectives and personalities.
+In its 20 year history, LUMES has shown to be a truly international program, with students and alumni from 100 countries, making LUMES students exposed to different worldviews, perspectives and personalities.
 This setting provides a unique milieu for students to broaden their perspectives while developing interpersonal competencies.
 Apart from teaching and learning academic skills, the courses give priority to the development of strong skills, such as scientific writing, group work and presentations.

 During the first course of the LUMES program, students partake in a 3-day retreat to Northwest Skåne (Breanäs) where they learn more about the environmental, historical and socio-cultural particularities of the region.
-During the retreat students carry out research on one of four topic areas (i.e., land-use, water, biodiversity and soil) linked to Breanäs.
+During the retreat students carry out research on one of three topic areas (i.e., land-use, water, and biodiversity) linked to Breanäs.
 Apart from the opportunity to learn hands-on methods and conducting real field projects, students also get the chance to get to know each other and their teachers as well as staff members during the retreat.

-In conclusion, the LUMES program is an excellent opportunity for students to better understand dynamics about current sustainability challenges and to engage in intellectually stimulating discussions with teachers and classmates during the different courses as well as during a variety of extra-curricular activities.
+In addition, the LUMES program is an excellent opportunity for students to better understand dynamics about current sustainability challenges and to engage in intellectually stimulating discussions with teachers and classmates during the different courses as well as during a variety of extra-curricular activities.

-In addition, LUMES is situated within the Lund University Centre for Sustainability Studies, LUCSUS, which has has become a leader in developing the field of sustainability science over the past decade.
+In conclusion, LUMES is situated within the Lund University Centre for Sustainability Studies, LUCSUS, which has has become a leader in developing the field of sustainability science over the past decade.
 At LUCSUS, we believe that a wide range of theoretical frames, methodological tools and approaches will facilitate the understanding of societal transformations, an objective that lies at the core of sustainability science.
 Our staff members are active in advancing and further developing education in sustainability science, including places such as the University of Tokyo in Japan and Leuphana University in Lüneburg, Germany.
 LUCSUS also plays an active role as a Right Livelihood College, and as a host of the International Project Office of the Earth System Governance Project.